awsdocs/aws-global-accelerator-dev-guide/doc_source/monitoring-global-accelerator.flow-logs.md

 ### IAM roles for publishing flow logs to Amazon S3<a name="monitoring-global-accelerator.flow-logs-publishing-S3.roles"></a>

-An IAM principal, such as an IAM user, must have sufficient permissions to publish flow logs to the Amazon S3 bucket\.
+An IAM principal, such as an IAM role or user, must have sufficient permissions to publish flow logs to the Amazon S3 bucket\.
 The IAM policy must include the following permissions:

 ```
 {